 Principles and fundamentals of geodesy, photogrammetry, and cartography.
-The application of these disciplines to mapping and charting with emphasis on the propagation of random errors inherent in each phase of the mapping and charting process: data collection, data reduction, generalization, and protrayal.
-PREREQUISITES: OC 3221, OC 3320.
+The application of these disciplines to mapping and charting with emphasis on the propagation of random errors inherent in each phase: data acquisition, data reduction, generalization, and protrayal.

 OC 3902 Hydrographic and Geodetic Survey (3-3).